 - An integrated global capital markets group that provides financing and advisory services to a broad range of corporate clients; global sales and trading for institutional clients; and in-depth research coverage of a growing universe of companies. - An extensive network of wealth management offices located across Canada, the UK & Crown Dependencies, and Australia.
-With 145 Investment Advisory Teams in Canada, 257 Investment Professionals and Fund Managers in the UK & Crown Dependencies and 120 Advisors in Australia, as of March 31, 2024, the Company's wealth management operations provide financial planning and wealth management solutions and trading services to individual investors, institutions and intermediaries, and charities.
+The Company's wealth management operations provide financial planning and wealth management solutions and trading services to individual investors, institutions and intermediaries, and charities.